bbauska/UofM-Intro-HTML5/README.md

 </p>

 Sometimes you would like to be able to identify parts of your code as code fragments.
-This happens to me all the time because I&apos;'m a computer scientist.
-So the **&lt;code&gt;** elements tend to be displayed in different font but it&apos;'s not always the case.
+This happens to me all the time because I&apos;m a computer scientist.
+So the **&lt;code&gt;** elements tend to be displayed in different font but it&apos;s not always the case.
 But **&lt;code&gt;** is just a nice way to break it up and let people know what is this crazy stuff people are typing?
-Oh, it&apos;'s code.
-It&apos;'s not supposed to make sense.
+Oh, it&apos;s code.
+It&apos;s not supposed to make sense.

-Finally, the last two are **&lt;sub&gt;** and **&lt;sup&gt;, and these are used to create, a lot of times, mathematical formulas.
-You can see here, I&apos;'ve raised up the three, and I&apos;'ve lowered down the two.
-I&apos;'ve given you the general **block** tags, the general in-line tags that people use.
-And there&apos;'s other tags that people use quite often that you may see when you&apos;'re looking at their pages.
+Finally, the last two are **&lt;sub&gt;** and **&lt;sup&gt;**, and these are used to create, a lot of times, mathematical formulas.
+You can see here, I&apos;ve raised up the three, and I&apos;ve lowered down the two.
+I&apos;ve given you the general **block** tags, the general in-line tags that people use.
+And there&apos;s other tags that people use quite often that you may see when you&apos;re looking at their pages.
 The issue with these tags is the thing when I say need more.
-It&apos;'s really weird to use these tags unless you&apos;'re also incorporating them with JavaScript or some other elements that you probably don&apos;'t know a lot with yet.
+It&apos;s really weird to use these tags unless you&apos;re also incorporating them with JavaScript or some other elements that you probably don&apos;t know a lot with yet.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->